madcurious/iOSToolkit/README.md

 Many screens in an iOS app display different views depending on the state of the data it represents.
 For example, a view controller shows a loading screen while making an API request, a `UITableView` if it succeeds, a "No results" label if it succeeds but no results were found, and a "retry" view with a retry button if the API request fails.

-An `MDStatefulViewController` is a view controller that displays a view depending on the state of the task it is performing.
+An `MDOperationViewController` is a view controller that displays a view depending on the state of the task it is performing.
 The task is an `MDOperation`.
-The `MDStatefulViewController` has the following views:
+The `MDOperationViewController` has the following views:

 * `startingView` - Used to prompt the user if the screen starts off with a blank slate.
 For example, in a screen that lists all messages, the `startingView` shows a label that says "You have no messages yet!
 Click on + to add a new one."
 * `loadingView` - Displayed when the operation starts.